TayThorian/MasterBookVault/README.md

 - TSR1060 - The Ruins of Undermountain
 - TSR1066 - Maztica
 - TSR1083 - Menzoberranzan
+- TSR1084 - The Ruins of Myth Drannor
+- TSR1109 - City of Splendors
+- TSR1121 - Spellbound
+- TSR1142 - The North - Guide to the Savage Frontier
+- TSR1147 - Netheril - Empire of Magic
+- TSR1159 - Lands of Intrigue
+- TSR9561 - Empires of the Shining Sea
+- TSR1104 - The Ruins of Undermountain II- The Deep Levels
+- TSR1120 - Ruins of Zhentil Keep
 - TSR2023 - Greyhawk Adventures
 - TSR9065 - WG4 - Forgotten Temple of Tharizdun
 - TSR9222 - WG7 - Castle Greyhawk